Is there an energy crisis in America's future?

 Krogh, Peter F. (Peter Frederic) (The Kentucky NetworkGeorgetown University.
 School of Foreign ServiceForeign Policy Association, 1999)Examines the origins of the financial crisis that took hold of the world in the late 1990s, as well as strategies to preventing such meltdowns in the future.

-Krogh, Peter F. (Peter Frederic) (Georgetown University.
-School of Foreign ServiceForeign Policy Association, 2005)Examines the growing alarm over what could be the world's next great resource crisis: global water shortages.
+Krogh, Peter F. (Peter Frederic) (Connecticut Public TelevisionWorld Beat AssociatesGeorgetown University.
+School of Foreign ServiceForeign Policy Association, 1992-02-14)Discusses the origins and consequences of the global refugee crisis.